-Charter has programming contracts that have expired and others that will expire at or before the end of 2017.
-Charter will seek to renegotiate the terms of these agreements.
-There can be no assurance that these agreements will be renewed on favorable or comparable terms.
+Charter currently has programming contracts that have expired and others that will expire at, or before the end, of 2018.
+Charter will seek to renew these agreements on terms that it believes are favorable.
+There can be no assurance, however, that these agreements will be renewed on favorable or comparable terms.
 To the extent that Charter is unable to reach agreements with certain programmers on terms that Charter believes are reasonable, Charter has been, and may in the future be, forced to remove such programming channels from its line-up, which may result in a loss of customers.